A dive into the making-of, and the redesign of the most versatile kayak drive system today.

 It is time to give Jackson Kayak a try again.
 Go to your local dealer and request a demo with one of our new Flex Drive 3D’s today.
 We have an awesome selection of boats with this system.
 Ask your dealer about our low interest financing options through Sheffied Financial or right here our website as well.
 Low monthly payments, low interest makes owning one of our Flex Drive 3D models affordable and easy to get on the water fast.

 Bite FD- our lightest weight pedal drive yet.
 Like simple, light, fast, and nimble?
-Bite FD is your ticket.
-At only $/month, it is easy on the wallet as well.
+The Bite FD is your ticket.
+At as little as $94/month, it is easy on the wallet as well.

 Big Rig FD/HD- our most versatile boat, and biggest monohull- Switch between paddle or pedal with the unique pod system.
 Once in pedal mode, switch to electric on the water.
 Tons of storage room for rods, tackle, and gear.
-Handles the big boys with ease! $x/month
+Handles the big boys with ease!
+As low as $154month.

 Coosa FD- our original FD kayak, this boat offers lots of bells and whistles but in a smaller package than the Big Rig.
-I prefer the Coosa FD with the Flex Drive-E to leave lots of room for rods. $X/month
+I prefer the Coosa FD with the Flex Drive-E to leave lots of room for rods.
+As low as $141/month.

 Angler 360- Our biggest, most stable platform, this boat fishes like a bass boat.
 Super high, adjustable height, swivel seat, combined with dual hull design is fast and stable.
 Step off of the dock right on the boat.
 Fish facing in any direction and control the boat with the rudder system mounted on the seat itself.
-This boat really shines with the Flex Drive E. $x/month
+This boat really shines with the Flex Drive E. As low as $179/month.

 Meanwhile- see you on the water!!